 Skip to main content

-Learn about the U.S. flag and when to fly the flag at half staff.
+Get the facts about the U.S. flag and when to fly it at half staff.
+Learn about other national symbols.

-The American flag is a symbol of freedom and liberty to which Americans recite the pledge of allegiance.
+The flag of the United States is a symbol of freedom before which Americans recite the pledge of allegiance.

-The flag’s 13 alternating red and white stripes represent the 13 original colonies.
-Its 50 white stars on a blue field represent the 50 states.
+The flag's 13 red and white stripes represent the 13 original colonies.
+Its 50 white stars on a blue background represent the 50 states.

-The colors on the flag each have a meaning:
+Each of the colors on the flag has a meaning:

 • Red: valor and bravery